freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-22.md

 id: 5d66093c4bab337fbb433885
 title: Part 22
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-Now that the text on the buttons have changed, the <code>onclick</code> properties on the buttons should change.
-Inside the goStore function, update the <code>onclick</code> property of all three buttons.
-The new functions should be <code>buyHealth</code>, <code>buyWeapon</code>, and <code>goTown</code>.
+Now that the text on the buttons have changed, the `onclick` properties on the buttons should change.
+Inside the goStore function, update the `onclick` property of all three buttons.
+The new functions should be `buyHealth`, `buyWeapon`, and `goTown`.
 If you have trouble, look at how the buttons were initialized.

 </section>

 ## Instructions